Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 1. Quiz Icons

-    - The quiz icon links; ‘Beginner’, ‘Intermediate’ and ‘Advanced’ link to separate quizzes which content varies difficulty.
-This shall be discussed in latter sections.
+    - The quiz icon links; ‘Beginner’, ‘Intermediate’ and ‘Advanced’ link to separate quizzes.

+    - The quiz content varies difficulty.

-    - When hovered over, the icons enlarger slightly to communicate that the links are active and clickable.
+    - When hovered over, the icons enlarge slightly to communicate that the links are active and clickable.
 To add to this the cursor changes to a pointer when the user hovers over each.

     - The icons are presented in a horizontal line on devices that have a screen width size larger than 800px.

     - Devices that have a screen-size smaller than 768px will present the icons vertically to aid user experience and support the site’s responsiveness capabilities.

-2. Icons
+2. Quiz and Phrase Sheet Icons

-    - The icons presented int the latter part of the page links to additional sections and pages on the site.
+    - The icons presented in the latter part of the page links to additional sections and pages on the site.

 | Goal Number| Description|
 |-----|-----|